syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if settlementdate is greater than or equal to maturitydate, investment and amount is less than or equal to zero.
+&#35;NUM! - occurs if settlementdate is greater than or equal to maturitydate, investment and amount is less than or equal to zero.

-#VALUE! - occurs if settlementdate and maturitydate less than or equal to zero.
+&#35;VALUE! - occurs if settlementdate and maturitydate less than or equal to zero.

 Example:

 ![](Calculate-functions_images/Calculate-functions_img7.png)

+_INTRATE_

 ### CUMIPMT